Voted Best Personal Injury Law Firm By Georgia Lawyers

 Who May Be Liable for Your Truck Accident in Georgia?

-Liability in a commercial truck accident frequently extends well beyond the driver.
-Identifying every responsible party is critical to maximizing recovery, particularly when the primary defendant’s policy limits are insufficient to cover catastrophic injuries.
+Liability in a truck accident often extends well beyond the driver.
+Identifying every responsible party is critical to maximizing your recovery, particularly in cases where catastrophic injuries exceed any single defendant’s available coverage.

-Identifying all of these parties requires investigation that begins immediately after the crash.
-Commercial carriers deploy rapid-response teams to crash scenes specifically to control the evidence picture before an injured party’s attorney is involved.
-The earlier a Georgia truck accident attorney intervenes, the more complete the liability picture will be.
+Identifying all of these parties requires an investigation that begins immediately after the crash.
+ECM data overwrites, driver logs disappear, cameras overwrite footage, and trucks return to service.
+The earlier an Atlanta truck accident attorney is involved, the more complete the liability picture will be.

 What a Georgia Truck Accident Lawsuit Must Prove